 Vitamins have long been recognized as an essential part in the nutrition team.

 From the tentative attempts where sailors recognized that limes prevent scurvy, to the solid research data surrounding vitamin C by Linus Pauling, we have come a long way.

 Yet it is a fallacy to believe, that we must acquire all the varieties in capsule or tablet form.
-With proper food intake we get the essential vitamins and minerals, and we are going back to Hippocrates again, who suggested that food be our medicine.
-With today’s knowledge base we have a fairly clear understanding how vitamin supplementation prolongs life.
+For one thing, with proper food intake we get the essential vitamins and minerals, and we are going back to Hippocrates again, who suggested that food be our medicine.
+For one thing, with today’s knowledge base we have a fairly clear understanding how vitamin supplementation prolongs life.
 Life expectancy seems to be determined genetically and depends on the telomere length.
 This is a small appendix to the chromosomes in each cell, which assists in cell division and stability.
-At birth our telomeres are the longest, but with each cell division the telomeres shorten a tiny little bit.
+That is to say, at birth our telomeres are the longest, but with each cell division the telomeres shorten a tiny little bit.
 There are two mechanisms that can elongate telomeres:

-1) Ref.
+1) It is important to realize, Ref.
 9 has provided the first evidence that daily vitamin supplements led to 5.1% longer telomeres when compared to people who did not take supplements.
 This translated to 9.8 years less aging when compared to the population with no supplement use.
 The same study also found that micronutrients from food were not related to telomere length with the exception of vitamin C and E. The authors (Xu et al.) concluded that multivitamin use is associated with slower biological aging due to longer telomeres.